desci-labs/nodes/nodes-lib/README.md

 ### Authentication
 Most functions ineracting with the Nodes backend require authentication, as they work on your private draft node.
 You can create an API key under your profile at [nodes.desci.com](https://nodes.desci.com).
 Set this as `AUTH_TOKEN` in your environment.

 Publishing to the dPID registry and/or Codex requires a private key.
 Publishing is done in-library and is not sent to the Nodes backend.
-Set the environment variable `NODES_LIB_PUBLISH_PKEY` and it will be used in interaction with the dPID registry on-chain, and as your DID in the Codex/Ceramic case.
+Set the environment variable `PUBLISH_PKEY` and it will be used in interaction with the dPID registry on-chain, and as your DID in the Codex/Ceramic case.

-### Summarized API
+### Documentation
 This section outlines the major functionality the library provides.
 It's not a complete rundown of all capabilities, but should be enough to get some inutition for the workflow.
+More detailed docs generated from the code is available in [docs](./docs/index.html)!

 #### Node operations
 - `createDraftNode`: initializes a new, empty, private node.